Acknowledgment of Country

 Complaints procedures

 Under the Privacy Act, the Information Commissioner has the power to investigate complaints, or acts or practices that may be a breach of privacy even if there is no complaint.
 If an individual has made a complaint to AGS about an AGS practice which they think amounts to an arbitrary or unreasonable interference with their privacy and they do not believe that the matter has been resolved satisfactorily, they should write to the Office of the Australian Information Commissioner (OAIC), preferably using the online Privacy Complaint form.
-Further information about making a privacy complaint to the OAIC is at Making a privacy complaint - OAIC.
+Further information about making a privacy complaint to the OAIC is available on the OAIC’s website.

 Further information